 GCAC CAP Artist Award WinnersPosted Sep 18, 2016Tagged Articles & Press Releases, Recent News

-The Greater Columbus Arts Council (GCAC) announces the three individual artist CAP Artist Award Winners: Christine Guillot Ryan (Mixed Media Painting), Melinda Rosenburg (Sculpture), and Rick Braveheart (Photography.)
+The Greater Columbus Arts Council (GCAC) announced the three individual artist CAP Artist Award Winners: Christine Guillot Ryan (Mixed Media Painting), Melinda Rosenberg (Sculpture), and Rick Braveheart (Photography.)

-The GCAC annual Community Arts Partnership Awards program luncheon will be held October 15, 2015, from 11:30am to 1:15pm at COSI, 333 W. Broad St., with the awards presented to both the artists and business leaders.
+The GCAC annual Community Arts Partnership Awards program luncheon is held at COSI, 333 W. Broad St., Columbus, Ohio, with the awards presented to both the artists and business leaders.

 Photo: David Ryan / jdryan3